NoLongerBreathedIn/MIX/README.md

 There is a negative address space.
 All attempts to access it from positive addresses (including jumps) access instead address 0.
-When an I/O action starts from a negative address, its completion causes an interrupt unless a `JBUS` has occured on that device from a negative address.
+When an I/O action starts from a negative address, its completion causes an interrupt unless a `JBUS` has occured on that device in the meantime from a negative address.
+Use `JRED *+2; JMP X` instead of `JBUS X`, but only if address is negative.
 Interrupts occur as described in Knuth.

 The floating-point handling is NOT to spec.